 - Rent-related fees.
 The state does not limit how much landlords can charge in late fees, but there is a $30 returned check fee limit.

 Housing Discrimination in Hawaii

-- Refusing to rent or sell housing to an otherwise qualified applicant
+- Refusing to rent or sell on a bona fide offer

 Additional Landlord Tenant Regulations in Hawaii

 - General Excise Tax Number.
-Hawaii landlords must provide their general excise tax number to all tenants so that they may file for a low-income tax credit through the state.
+Landlords must also provide the general excise tax number so tenants may file for the low-income tax credit through the state.

 Handbook for the Hawaii Residential Landlord-Tenant Code – Published by the Hawaii Office of Consumer Protection, this guide breaks down nearly every provision within the state’s landlord-tenant law and applies it to both parties.
 It also provides a helpful Q&A section that can provide insight into issues that fall between the legal lines.

 Fair Housing Policy– This page, compiled by the Hawaii Public Housing Authority, breaks down which classes are protected by state law when it comes to housing.
 This page can also act as a jumping-off point for individuals looking to file a complaint because it lists phone numbers for the Authority’s offices on each island.